ymath-io/ymath.io/content/courses/exponents/exponents-basic/special-powers/index.md

 ## $1$ as an Exponent

 ## $0$ as an Exponent
+Earlier in this course, we saw a way to show that $x^0=1$ using the multiplicative identity.

 ## What is $0^0$?
 This is a tricky question!
 By our $0$ as a Base Rule, it should equal $0$, but by our $0$ as an Exponent Rule, it should equal $1$.
 So, which is it?

 Most mathematicians think the answer is either $1$ or $\text{undefined}$.
 The answer of $1$ makes more sense in some branches of mathematics, while the answer of $\text{undefined}$ makes more sense in other branches.
-For this course, just treat this expression the same way as you would treat the expression $\frac{0}{0}$ -- just avoid it!
+For this course, you can treat this expression the same way as you would treat the expression $\frac{0}{0}$ -- just avoid it!
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODk2NDkwMjkxLC0xMDg0MDIyMDM2LDEzMD
-UzNDE4MjVdfQ==
+eyJoaXN0b3J5IjpbMTk4NTgyMzczOCw4OTY0OTAyOTEsLTEwOD
+QwMjIwMzYsMTMwNTM0MTgyNV19
 -->